OpenSecuritySummit/oss2018/content/participant/franziska-buehler.md

 <!-- put more details about participant here -->
 Franziska Buehler works as a Systems Engineer at the Swiss Post.
 Her main areas of responsibility are web server security and everything related to the access layer. <br />
-In her spare time, Franziska Bühler helps as a developer and committer to enhance the OWASP ModSecurity Core Rule Set.
+In her spare time, Franziska Buehler helps as a developer and committer to enhance the OWASP ModSecurity Core Rule Set.
 She is also a team member of OWASP DevSlop.